divvun/giellalt-svn2git/doc/Aftermath.md

 # Language model maturity classification

 We need to clearly communicate the maturity of a language code base.
-For this we could have four categories as follows:
+For this we could have four categories as follows (+ unknown/undefined):

 1. Production - colour: green
 1. Beta - colour: yellow